 Where unforeseen or unpredicted circumstances subsequently arise such that the adopted remediation strategy is no longer applicable, revised strategies should be prepared and submitted for auditor review and endorsement as described in section 15.3.
-In such circumstances, it may be appropriate for an auditor to issue new or updated IAA supported by the revised strategy.
+In such circumstances, it may be appropriate for an auditor to issue new or updated interim audit advice supported by the revised strategy.